Best Site Reliability Engineering (SRE) & DevOps Tools for 2026

 | OpsLevel | Scaling service ownership and standards | Good maturity models, helps enforce reliability habits | Needs disciplined onboarding and governance |

-1. Sherlocks.ai: Sherlocks.ai helps SRE and engineering teams investigate issues faster by making incident context easier to understand and act on.
+Sherlocks.ai helps SRE and engineering teams investigate issues faster by making incident context easier to understand and act on.
 It supports faster triage and helps reduce the manual effort needed during debugging and RCA.
+For teams evaluating AI coding tools, see our Claude Code vs Sherlocks.ai comparison to understand the difference between coding assistants and SRE platforms.

-2. Datadog (Bits AI): Bits AI is an autonomous agent that investigates alerts the moment they fire by forming and testing hypotheses.
+Bits AI is an autonomous agent that investigates alerts the moment they fire by forming and testing hypotheses across Datadog's infrastructure monitoring platform, which serves 27,000+ customers with 500+ integrations across all major cloud providers.
 It analyzes millions of signals across the stack to deliver a clear conclusion and suggest potential code fixes.

-3. New Relic (AI Features): New Relic uses agentic AI to help engineers query their data using natural language and analyze similar past issues.
+New Relic uses agentic AI to help engineers query their data using natural language and analyze similar past issues, offering full-stack observability for 16,000+ customers with a consumption-based pricing model that includes a free tier.
 It includes a knowledge connector that searches internal documentation like Confluence to provide context-aware resolution steps.

-4. Dynatrace (Davis AI): The Davis engine combines predictive and causal AI to identify the precise root cause of customer-facing issues.
+The Davis engine combines predictive and causal AI to identify the precise root cause of customer-facing issues, used by 4,000+ enterprise customers including more than 70 of the Fortune 100.
 It uses a co-pilot to help create dashboards and automated quality checks that validate code before it reaches production.

 |---|---|---|---|